GEEGABYTE1/Leaf-Editor-/README.md

 Some commands must have other commands ran before.

-For example, commands involving files will work only if there is a logged in user.
+Commands involving files will work only if there is a logged in user.

+Some commands may not support other commands.
+For example,